 1:42 – Stage 4: Incorporation of the secondary liquid portion to the lower chamber

 Solid printing resumes, finishing the lower chamber and beginning the bottom part of the upper chamber, thus initiating the same cycle for the upper chamber.
 At 2:15 and 2:25, liquid is introduced into the newly created cavity, and the printing resumes to complete the remaining part of the hourglass.

 The focal point changes its location in 3D space, and each individual micro-antenna aligns itself accordingly.
 The overall effect is an antenna with controllable and dynamic characteristics.

-This concept enables the design and production of antennas with controllable bandwidth and wavelength.
-The performance and efficiency of this antenna can be engineered and built to spec.
+This concept enables the design and production of antennas with controllable bandwidth and wavelengths.
+The performance and efficiency of this antenna can be engineered and built to specs.
 We can also design and optimize the thermal performance to prevent overheating.